 This black truffle & provolone toastie is quite simply the most decadent toasted sandwich you’ll ever make.
-Australian black truffles are one of the joys of winter and, although they cost upwards of $2,500/kg, a little goes a long way with a small one (20g) costing only $50.
-If you’ve bought a larger one to shave over your pasta or risotto, this is a great way to use up all those irregular bits left behind that are impossible to shave.
-Enjoy this Sunday night treat with a slightly earthy pinot noir, such as Golden Child’s Lazy Sunday Light Red, an easy drinking pinot-shiraz blend.
+Australian black truffles are one of the joys of winter (see FAQ below) and, although they cost upwards of $2,500/kg, a little goes a long way with a small one (20g) costing only $75 (with delivery) from Fish River Truffles near Bathurst.
+Shave truffles over pasta, risotto or poached eggs (see video below), then use all the irregular, impossible to shave bits left behind to make this toastie.
+Enjoy this treat with a slightly earthy pinot noir, such as Golden Child’s Lazy Sunday Light Red, an easy drinking pinot-shiraz blend.

 Share page on:

 On 18 June 1999 Duncan Garvey harvested Australia’s first black truffle in Tasmania.

 Truffles are harvested in winter, so from about June to August in Australia and November to January in Europe.

 The first Australian truffles were harvested in Tasmania.
 Since then truffles have been cultivated in NSW, ACT, WA, SA, Queensland and Victoria (as well as in New Zealand).